Myanmar Air Force: Accidents and incidents

 On 3 January 2024, an Mi-17 was shot down by the Kachin Independence Army using FN-6 MANPADS in Waimaw Township, Kachin State, killing all seven people on board.

 On 16 January 2024, the Kachin Independence Army successfully shot down an FTC-2000G trainer/fighter of the Myanmar Air Force in the Namhpatkar area of northern Shan State.

 In January 2024, a Myanmar Air Force Y-8 on a mission to evacuate troops who had sought refuge in Mizoram, India, overshot its landing in Lengpui Airport.
 There were no deaths but the plane was badly damaged.

 On 29 January 2024, the Karen National Liberation Army shot down a MAF helicopter above Myawaddy Township near the Thai border.
-During the incident Brigadier General Aye Min Naung, the 44th LI Division commander, Colonel Soe Tun Lwin, LI Battalion 9's acting commander, pilot Colonel Toe Oo and two army captains were supposedly killed according to military sources.
+During the incident, Brigadier General Aye Min Naung, the 44th LI Division commander, Colonel Soe Tun Lwin, LI Battalion 9's acting commander, pilot Colonel Toe Oo and two army captains were supposedly killed according to military sources.

-On 29 February 2024, a MiG-29SMT fighter of Myanmar Air Force crashed in southwest of Salin District, Magway Region.
-This aircraft crashed when it was on its way to combat mission, Myanmar military blamed the crash on a technical failure.
+On 29 February 2024, a MiG-29SMT fighter of Myanmar Air Force crashed in the southwest of Salin District, Magway Region.
+This aircraft crashed when it was on its way to a combat mission.
+The Myanmar military blamed the crash on a technical failure.
 One pilot ejected successfully and escaped the crash.

-On 2 August 2024, a Myanmar Air Force Eurocopter AS365 Dauphin crashed after take off near Hmawbi Airport, Yangon.
+On 2 August 2024, a Myanmar Air Force Eurocopter AS365 Dauphin crashed after takeoff near Hmawbi Airport, Yangon.
 The aircraft was on a training flight and the cause of the crash was blamed on an engine failure.
 2 were injured and 2 were killed.
 The deceased were identified as Maj-Gen Soe Tin Latt and Copilot Col Myo Thaung.

 On 20 May 2025, a Myanmar Air Force Mil Mi-17 was shot down by an FPV drone of the Kachin Independence Army while transporting reinforcements to the city of Bhamo, and crashed 14 miles from Shwegu.
-Reportedly, all 18 passengers onboard were killed, including the pilot.
+Reportedly, all 18 passengers on board were killed, including the pilot.

 On 10 June 2025, an F-7M fighter jet crashed into a house in Sabarsae village in Pearl township during an air operation to assist defending of battle against Myanmar pro-Democracy Alliance Forces.
 People's Liberation Army (PLA), one of the rebel militia group, participating in operation, claims that they shot down the jet.
 However, spoke person from other rebel group denied and said it crashed itself.

-On 1 Jul 2025, a Guizhou FTC-2000G trainer/figher jet lost contact due to severe weather or technical malfunction during night flying mission.
+On 1 July 2025, a Guizhou FTC-2000G trainer/fighter jet lost contact due to severe weather or technical malfunction during night flying mission.
 On 3 Jul 2025, a video of the member of KNDF forces celebrating on the wreckage of crashed jet appear on social media.
 Both pilots were killed.